databendlabs/openraft/guide/src/upgrade-v07-v08.md

 - Move `RaftNetwork` methods implementation according to the [Network-API-changes](#network-api-changes) chapter.

-- Replace types with the ones provided by [`openraft::compat::compat07`](https://github.com/datafuselabs/openraft/blob/release-0.8/openraft/src/compat/compat07.rs).
+- Replace types for deserialization with the ones provided by [`openraft::compat::compat07`](https://github.com/datafuselabs/openraft/blob/release-0.8/openraft/src/compat/compat07.rs).
+  These types such as `compat07::Entry` can be deserialized from both v0.7 `Entry` and v0.8 `Entry`.

 - Finally, make sure the `RaftStorage` implementation passes [`RaftStorage` test suite](https://github.com/datafuselabs/openraft/blob/release-0.8/memstore/src/test.rs) and